 “But Taco!” you interject… “What about creating oxygen?
-Without plants we couldn’t breathe.”
-To this I answer: This just goes to illustrate plants roles as a subservient life form to humans.
+Without plants, we couldn’t breathe.”
+To this I answer: This just goes to illustrate plant’s roles as a subservient life form to humans.
 Plants are our biatches!
-We chop them up and put them in dinner, make them convert CO2 and water into oxygen, I’ve even seen a few creative uses for cucumbers as well… (Rule 99 of the internet: If you can think of it, it most likely exists on the internet, if it doesn’t exist, it will within 24 hours of googling it).
+We chop them up and put them in dinner, make them convert CO2 and water into oxygen, I’ve even seen a few creative uses for cucumbers as well… (Rules 34, 35, and 36 of the internet).

 Bottom line is… I’m not a hater.
 I regularly eat many yummy plants.
 Often breathe the oxygen they produce.
 But can I learn anything from them?
 Well, until I see a plant giving a lecture at local university, or teaching at a local high school (which actually may be an improvement in some places), I’m gonna stick with “NO.”